-5.3.6.
+5.3.5.
 Alignment

 Byte alignment of storage for all addressable variables can be specified in the variable declaration.
-Alignment is specified using an optional align byte-count specifier immediately following the state-space specifier.
+Alignment is specified using an optional .align byte-count specifier immediately following the state-space specifier.
 The variable will be aligned to an address which is an integer multiple of byte-count.
-For arrays, structures, and unions, alignment specifies the address alignment for the starting address of the entire structure, not for individual elements.
+The alignment value byte-count must be a power of two.
+For arrays, alignment specifies the address alignment for the starting address of the entire array, not for individual elements.